harsh2912/Mask-detection/README.md

 python infer.py --is_image True --in_path path/to/image --out_path path/to/save
 ```

-You can also go through my blog [here], where I have explained each step of implementation.
+You can also go through my blog [here](https://medium.com/@harshshrm94/mask-detection-using-deep-learning-part-ii-ab7a2cb6aaf1), where I have explained each step of implementation.